 My co-op was built in the 1950s and my bathroom had never been renovated.
 I recently began having some plumbing issues and after every $500 plumber visit, I still wound up with an old and ugly bathroom.
 So, I finally decided to spend my children’s inheritance—a total of about $25,000—and get the bathroom I always wanted.

-Even though I am a woman of a certain age (74), I have a boyfriend who offered to share his apartment.
+Even though I am a woman of a certain age (74), I have a boyfriend who offered to share his apartment while the work was being done.
 I told him that I appreciated his gesture, but I was sure that when I returned from my travels, I would be able to move right back into my place.

 So you can imagine my surprise when I arrived home to find the toilet smack in the middle of my living room.
 There was enough dust on the surfaces to build a person.